cev-api/Wurst7-CevAPI/README.md

 - SignESP skips zero-size entries safely.

 ### Notes
 - Scanning only includes server-loaded chunks.
-Larger radii work best in singleplayer or on high view distance servers.
+Larger radii work best in single-player or on high view distance servers.

 ---

 ## License

 This code is licensed under the GNU General Public License v3.